TikTok: Influencer marketing

+Businesses

 In October 2020, the e-commerce platform Shopify added TikTok to its portfolio of social media platforms, allowing online merchants to sell their products directly to consumers on TikTok.
 Some small businesses have used TikTok to advertise and to reach an audience wider than the geographical region they would normally serve.
 The viral response to many small business TikTok videos has been attributed to TikTok's algorithm, which shows content that viewers at large are drawn to, but which they are unlikely to actively search for (such as videos on unconventional types of businesses, like beekeeping and logging).

 In 2020, digital media companies such as Group Nine Media and Global used TikTok increasingly, focusing on tactics such as brokering partnerships with TikTok influencers and developing branded content campaigns.
 Notable collaborations between larger brands and top TikTok influencers have included Chipotle's partnership with David Dobrik in May 2019 and Dunkin' Donuts' partnership with Charli D'Amelio in September 2020.

-Sex work
+Sex workers

 TikTok is regularly used by sex workers to promote pornographic content sold on platforms such as OnlyFans.
-In 2020, the use of the term "accountant" to refer to adult content creators became widespread after a user posted a viral song on the platform about how it was easier for him to tell people he was an accountant instead of a pornographic actor.
-In response, TikTok updated their terms of service to ban content that promotes "premium sexual content" and banned a large number of adult content creators, but these creators have used various methods to evade censorship.
-Methods used by adult content creators to avoid censorship include referring to themselves as accountants, using substitutes for words in their captions and videos - such as using the corn emoji in place of the word "porn", and "n00ds" instead of "nudes - and using filters to censor their explicit images.
-Some adult creators have also gone viral for posting videos with unsolvable riddles in them.
-These riddles attracted large numbers of comments by people trying and failing to solve the riddles, which in turn caused TikTok's recommendation algorithm to recommend them to more people as it perceived them as popular videos.
+One porn actor posted a viral song referring to himself as an "accountant", starting a trend.
+In 2020, TikTok updated their terms of service to ban content that promotes "premium sexual content", impacting a large number of adult content creators.
+In response, they began substituting words in their captions and videos and using filters to censor explicit images.
+Some adult content creators have found a way to game TikTok's recommendation algorithm by posting riddles, attracting a large number of viewers that struggled to solve them.
+This increased potential Web traffic linked to the riddle posters' accounts on OnlyFans.

-Collab houses

-Popular TikTok users have lived collectively in collab houses, predominantly in the Los Angeles area.
+Political

+The Israeli Defense Force actively recruits influencers on TikTok and other social media platforms, often with what commentators have dubbed "Thirst traps".

+Since 2021, TikTok has created "election centres" on its platform leading up to European Parliament elections.
+About 30% of EP lawmakers use TikTok to get their messages across and to dispel misinformation.

+In February 2024, the re-election campaign for U.S. President Joe Biden announced that it had opened a TikTok account while taking "advanced safety precautions".
+Biden posted his first video during Super Bowl LVIII.
+The move was criticized by a number of lawmakers over security concerns.
+Since 2022, the Biden administration had briefed TikTokers on news items such as the Russian invasion of Ukraine and student debt relief in America.